agisilaos/homepodctl/README.md

 - macOS with the Music app
 - `osascript` (built-in)
 - `shortcuts` (built-in, optional for the `native` backend)
-- Go toolchain to build
+- Go toolchain to build (if building from source)

 ## Permissions